noobcoder95/NoobCoder-OS/README.md

-<h1>README</h1>
+<h1>ABOUT SCRIPT FILES</h1>

 A collection of scripts intended for NoobCoder OS development.
 List of Scripts:
-1. noob boost -> a script that automatically configures and activates zram-swap.
+1. noobboost -> a script that automatically configures and activates zram-swap.
 2. noob2hack -> a script that automatically configures and installs the kali-linux repository.

 Usage: